CleverCodeCravers/LocalNetAppChat/README.md

 ### Client CLI

 The client can be run in two modes, the `message` and `listener` mode.
 The `message` mode allows the client to send messages to the server that then will be displayed either to all the clients or only to one client.
-When running the client in `listener` mode, it will only listen to incoming messages done by other clients from the server.
+When running the client in `listener` mode, it will only listen for incoming messages done by other clients from the server.

 ```console
 LocalNetAppChat.ConsoleClient [options]